 How to add llms.txt to your website in 10 minutes

 llms.txt tells AI assistants what your site is about.
-Get the exact format, a copy-paste template, and deployment steps for every major host.
+Get the exact format, a copy-paste template, deployment steps for every major host, and how to prove it's working.

 On this page

 If you've heard about llms.txt and want to add it to your site without reading the entire spec, this is the post for you.
-By the end you'll have a working /llms.txt deployed, validated, and indexed.
+By the end you'll have a working /llms.txt deployed, validated, indexed, and — most importantly — measurably improving how AI engines describe your brand.

 What is llms.txt?

-llms.txt is a plain-text file at the root of your site that tells AI assistants β ChatGPT, Claude, Copilot, Perplexity, Gemini β what your site is about, who you are, and which pages matter.1 It's similar in spirit to robots.txt and sitemap.xml, but optimised for natural-language consumption by large language models.
+llms.txt is a plain-text file at the root of your site that tells AI assistants — ChatGPT, Claude, Copilot, Perplexity, Gemini, Grok — what your site is about, who you are, and which pages matter.1 It's similar in spirit to robots.txt and sitemap.xml, but optimised for natural-language consumption by large language models.

 Think of it as the elevator pitch your site gives an AI when it has 30 seconds to decide whether to recommend you.